VGisHere/MCQ_Test_GUI/README.md

 This GUI is primarily aimed for usage by UPSC aspirants. <br />
-However, that said, it can _work with any PDF that contains Questions and Answers in split files_ and support for fetching the questions and answers can be integrated to source code.
+However, that said, it can _work with any PDF that contains Questions and Answers in **split files**_ and support for fetching the questions and answers can be integrated to source code.
 <br />
-# Current features of GUI include -
+# Features of GUI include -
 > 1. Attempt time based mock papers.
 > 2. Add own comments (thought process) for question attempted.
 > 3. Navigator for quick navigation between questions.